Alberto0235/RF-Antennas-Lab/lab01_power_balance/README.md

 Code / simulation files: MIT License.

 ## Notes
-The project was performed during the Bachelor RF course.
-Collaborators are not listed here.
+This project was performed individually by **Alberto Marrone** as part of the Bachelor RF Antennas Laboratory course.